-You can join Rutgers for a semester or academic year for undergraduate students through our student exchange program.
-Undergraduate students may come to the United States on a Rutgers sponsored J-1 exchange visa and pursue a full-course of study in a credit-bearing program.
-Graduate students may participate in a semester abroad by applying to the School of Graduate Studies–New Brunswick as a nonmatriculating student.
+You can join Rutgers for a semester or academic year through our student exchange program.
+Undergraduate students may come to the United States on a Rutgers sponsored J-1 exchange visa and pursue a full-course of study in a credit-bearing program as part of a study abroad exchange agreement.

-Have a valid passport valid for at least six months beyond your period of stay in the United States (unless exempt by country-specific agreements)
+Have a passport valid for at least six months beyond your period of stay in the United States (unless exempt by country-specific agreements)

-Show sufficient proof of living expenses
+Show sufficient proof of living expenses- Certificate of Funds

 Obtain at least a minimum level of health insurance coverage for you (and your family, if accompanying you) and show proof of adequate coverage

 Evidence of current immigration status (if currently inside the United States)